Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/3-upload-photos.md

 1. Start Visual Studio Code and use the **File** > **Open Folder...** command to open the project directory containing the Web site.

 1. Use Visual Studio Code's Explorer to open **index.html** in the "templates" folder.
-This is the Web site's home page, and the one that will be used to upload photos.
+This is the Web site's home page, and the one that's used to upload photos.

 	![Opening index.html](media/open-index.png)